MariaCampanaP/MariaCampanaP/README.md

 # ☕︎︎ About Me

-I am currently a second-year Computer Science student at the State University of Paraná (UNESPAR).
-I am improving my C and Java skills through college classes and complementary courses.
-In addition, I am exploring front-end and back-end development, integrating this knowledge with the security area.
-I am passionate about robotics and the world of full stack development.
+Currently studying Computer Science at the State University of Paraná (UNESPAR), focusing on Full Stack Development, Cybersecurity, and Artificial Intelligence.
+Building a solid foundation through specialized courses, hands-on projects, and active involvement in technology communities.
+Motivated to apply knowledge to real-world scenarios and embrace challenges that promote professional growth.

 </div>

 <div align="left">